 Half of people say that feeling comfortable being themselves at work gives them a sense of belonging.
 Create a culture of authenticity by encouraging your employees to be themselves.

 There are small ways to infuse personality into your workplace in a healthy way.
-Allow employees to decorate their cubicles, offices, lockers or any other personal areas they have within your business.
+Allow employees to decorate their cubicles, offices, lockers or any other personal areas with party accessories they have within your business.
 Feature a handful of employees each month on your company portal or in a newsletter, highlighting their hobbies and interests outside of work.
 Foster a culture of acceptance by making sure your company policies allow everyone to be themselves without fear of harassment or disrespect.
 Host an optional Halloween costume contest or parade, complete with snacks.
 Leave space for people to be individuals, even in the context of work.

 Workplace fun is tied closely to morale, culture and productivity—so don’t view it as an optional attribute; make sure you’re harnessing it to the fullest extent.